easegress-io/easegress/doc/README.md

 - [EaseMonitorMetrics](./reference/controllers.md#) - Monitor metrics of Easegress and send them to Kafka.
 - [FaaSController](./reference/controllers.md#faascontroller) - For Easegress and FaaS products integration purpose.
 - [IngressController](./reference/controllers.md#ingresscontroller) - an implementation of Kubernetes ingress controller, it watches Kubernetes Ingress, Service, Endpoints, and Secrets then translates them to Easegress HTTP server and pipelines.
+The [K8s Ingress Controller](./reference/ingresscontroller.md) for full manual.
 - [MeshController](./reference/controllers.md#meshcontroller) - This is for [EaseMesh](https://github.com/megaease/easemesh) project.
 - [ConsulServiceRegistry](./reference/controllers.md#consulserviceregistry) - supports service discovery for Consul as backend.
 - [EtcdServiceRegistry](./reference/controllers.md#etcdserviceregistry) - support service discovery for Etcd as backend.